zkemail/hiring/devrel.md

 * Strong open source experience and working knowledge of GitHub.
 * Clear communication of technical concepts, both in writing and in presentations, with ease in presenting at conferences and other public forums.
 * Strong analytical capabilities with deep understanding of the ZKEmail product suite and target market demographics
-* Strategic mindset in developer relations, with proven ability to attract and retain high-value developers aligned with long-term market trends rather than short-term metrics (market trends)
+* Strategic mindset in developer relations, with proven ability to attract and retain high-value developers aligned with long-term market needs rather than short-term metrics
 * Meticulous focus on detail with a deep understanding of how nuanced documentation and consistent writing style significantly impact the overall developer experience

-## Nice-to-Have
+## Nice to Have
 * Understanding of Solidity and EVM development; experience with Rust or other compiled languages.

 ## Submission Guidelines
 * Email: Send an email to aayushgupta05@gmail.com and tinahaibodi@gmail.com with:
-   - Subject line: "DevRel Challenge Submission - [Your Name]"
+   - Subject line: "DevRel Challenge Submission - [Your Name]
    - Brief summary of your presentation
    - Attach a resume and/or portfolio
    - Your availability for an interview